 Further Note: In consulting with federal labor organizations on infrastructure, we often recommend local unions establish a performance award system for union representatives not otherwise eligible for agency performance ratings or awards.

-Importance of the “Mid-Year” Review
+Importance of “Mid-Year” Performance Appraisals

 We advise management officials to issue next year’s occupational performance standards at the same time they complete annual performance ratings.
 “Mid-year” performance reviews can actually occur at any time between the most recent annual performance rating of record and the next annual performance rating of record.
 Some agency regulations, and possibly some Master Agreements, contain strict guidance concerning mid-year dates versus others providing vague guidance.
 Understand, this is a minimum standard in that at least one mid-year review is required.
 However, we advise management officials (at all levels) to conduct multiple performance counseling sessions apprising employee’s of their performance throughout the year.
 We believe performance management is continuous.

-Most performance ratings systems only require a determination of “Fully successful or better” at the mid-year juncture.
-As a supervisor myself of a large work group, I feel I owe more of an explanation to the employees under my supervision.
+Most performance ratings systems (performance appraisals) only require a determination of “Fully successful or better” at the mid-year juncture.
+As a former supervisor myself of a large work group, I feel I owe more of an explanation to the employees under my supervision.
 While I will rated them “FS or better,” I will also advise employees what I would rate them if I was conducting the final annual rating of record.
 Most supervisors do not do this however as they believe it creates a certain liability.
 It does not.
 Simply put, performance can change at anytime.
 However, while performance can change at any time, we strongly recommend to supervisors any performance decline be accompanied by both interim performance counseling (on the way down or up- though on the way down is more critical) and sufficient documentation.

-Federal employees should understand and constructively use the performance rating system within their individual agencies.
+Federal employees should understand and constructively use performance appraisals within their individual agencies.
 Their should be no assumption of an entitlement to any type of rating.
 Federal employees must also understand that all ratings, regardless of any system, are based on a certain amount of subjectivity.
 Supervisors are provided this discretion, provided such discretion is not applied arbitrarily or disparately.
 Finally, in our professional opinion, no performance rating system is worth anything if not backed up by a substantive performance award (cash) system.
 If your agency on one hand argues the critical importance of performance management but provides no associated award, it is simply not being honest or fair.